DarLi2/RBAMA/README.md

-# Reason-Based Artificial Moral Agents - Prototyping an Architecture for Normative Compliance of Agentic Systems
+# Reason-Based Artificial Moral Agents - Prototyping a Neuro-Symbolic Architecture for Normative Compliance of Agentic Systems

-The RBAMA (Reason-Based Artificial Moral Agent) extends the reinforcement learning (RL) architecture by a reason-based normative control unit enforcing compliance with normative requirements.
-The architecture follows a neuro-symbolic approach, enabling meaningful human oversight by making norm-relevant considerations interpretable.
-This is achieved by grounding morally-relevant decisions in explicit normative reasoning and allowing the agent’s behavior to be refined through case-based feedback on its reasoning process.
+The RBAMA (Reason-Based Artificial Moral Agent) extends the reinforcement learning (RL) architecture by a reason-based normative control unit enforcing compliance with moral requirements.
+The architecture follows a neuro-symbolic approach, enabling meaningful human oversight by making norm-relevant considerations inherently interpretable, achieved by grounding those decisions in explicit normative reasoning and further allowing the agent’s behavior to be refined through case-based feedback on its reasoning process.

-This repository also includes a small grid-world environment designed to set up targeted test scenarios, in which potentially conflicted moral requirements arise.
-An agent navigating the environment may encounter situations where it faces a conflict between two moral obligations: avoiding harm by not pushing individuals into the water and fulfilling the duty to rescue those at risk of drowning.
+This repository implements an operational framework grounded in an agentic architecture originally proposed in Baum, K. et al. (2024). ([paper](https://arxiv.org/abs/2409.15014)), and further developed in Dargasz, L. (2025). ([thesis](https://arxiv.org/abs/2507.15895)).
+Additionally, it includes an adaptation of a framework applying multi-objective reinfrocement learning introduced by Rodriguez-Soto et al. (2021) ([paper](https://www.iiia.csic.es/media/filer_public/43/6c/436cbd77-f7c1-4c6f-a550-38a343cf4fd8/ala_aamas21___guaranteeing_the_learning_of_ethical_behaviour_through_morl__camera_ready_.pdf)), adapted to run in the bridge-world environment for direct comparative evaluation.
+Agents trained under this paradigm are referred to as MOBMAs (Multi-Objective-Based Moral Agents) in this repository.
+Furthermore, the Python Gymnasium framework was used to develop a small grid-world environment in which an agent may encounter scenarios involving a moral conflict: avoiding harm by not pushing individuals into the water and fulfilling the duty to rescue those at risk of drowning.

-It implements an operational framework grounded in an agentic architecture originally proposed in Baum, K., Dargasz, L., Jahn, F., Gros, T. P., & Wolf, V. (2024). _Acting for the Right Reasons: Creating Reason-Sensitive Artificial Moral Agents_ ([View PDF](https://arxiv.org/abs/2409.15014)).

-The framework is further described in Dargasz, L. (2025). _Integrating Reason-Based Moral Decision-Making in the Reinforcement Learning Architecture_ ([View PDF](https://arxiv.org/abs/2507.15895)).

-Additionally, it includes an adaptation of the framework introduced by
-Rodriguez-Soto, A., Serra, J., & Moral, P. D. (2021). _Guaranteeing the Learning of Ethical Behaviour through Multi-Objective Reinforcement Learning_ ([View PDF](https://www.iiia.csic.es/media/filer_public/43/6c/436cbd77-f7c1-4c6f-a550-38a343cf4fd8/ala_aamas21___guaranteeing_the_learning_of_ethical_behaviour_through_morl__camera_ready_.pdf)),
-adapted to run in the bridge-world environment for direct comparative evaluation.

 ## 🛠 Installation